Skip to content

 Recovery from non-surgical treatments looks different from surgical recovery.
 Instead of a long, intensive rehabilitation period, you’ll likely experience a gradual reduction in pain and an increase in function over weeks and months.
 While a knee replacement can offer significant symptom relief after a year, it’s a major procedure.
 The good news is that many people can achieve excellent results and remain active for years with the right non-surgical plan.
 The key is patience and consistency.
 Your body needs time to respond to the therapy and rebuild damaged tissue, so progress is often steady rather than immediate.

-What Factors Influence Your Results?
+What Factors Will Influence Your Recovery?

 Your outcome isn’t just about the treatment itself; it’s also about you.
 Your overall health, the extent of your cartilage damage, and your commitment to the recovery plan all play a huge role.
 Research has shown that a patient’s own beliefs and mindset can influence their acceptance and success with non-surgical options.
 Being an active participant in your healing is critical.
 This means following your specialist’s advice, engaging in recommended physical therapy, and making supportive lifestyle changes.
 When you partner with your body and your treatment team, you create the best possible environment for successful, long-term results.